PrashantPKP/Click-on-shape-in-one-second-Game-using-javascript/README.md

 ## Features

-- **Random Shape Appearance:** Circular shapes appear randomly on the screen.
+- **Random Shape Appearance:** Circular shapes appear randomly on the screen,
-- **Time Limit:** Players have one second to click on the shape.
+- **Time Limit:** Players have one second to click on the shape,
-- **Fail Condition:** Taking more than one second to click the shape results in failure.
+- **Fail Condition:** Taking more than one second to click the shape results in failure,
 - **Interactive UI:** Simple and engaging user interface.

 ## Technologies Used